Shenyang J-11: Su-27 purchase

 China was the Su-27's first export customer.
-China turned to the Soviet Union for weapons following the 1989 Tiananmen Square protests and massacre and the resulting Western arms embargo.
+China turned to the Soviet Union for weapons following the 1989 Tiananmen Square protests and massacre and the ensuing Western arms embargo.
 China selected the Su-27 over the Mikoyan MiG-29.
 Three orders were made in the 1990s, and the deliveries of 36 Su-27SKs and 42 Su-27UBKs started in 1992 and continued into the 2000s.

 J-11

 In 1996, China and Rosoboronexport entered a US$1.2 billion agreement permitting SAC to produce 200 Su-27UBKs under license.
 Production would start using kits manufactured by Komsomolsk-on-Amur Aircraft Plant (KnAPPO).
 Subsystems (avionics, radars and engines) would be imported from Russia and not be produced under license.
 Furthermore, the agreement prohibited China from exporting its production.
 Production began in 1997.
 The first two were completed in December 1998 but were poorly assembled and required Russian assistance to rebuild.
 Five were built by 2000, and another 20 by 2003, by which time production was of high quality and incorporated local airframe parts; Russia did not object to local airframe parts, which allowed KnAPPO to reduce the contents of the kits supplied.
 Russia resisted China's demands for upgraded avionics, eventually upgrading the obsolescent N001 pulse-Doppler radar with the improved N001V.
 Production of the J-11A, an "indigenous" variant, began in 2000.
 By 2006, at least 105 J-11 and J-11As had been produced with improved domestic avionics.

 Co-production reportedly ended in 2004 with the development of the J-11B "Flaming Dragon"—a variant with domestic subsystems, which was in violation of the co-production agreement.
 However, through 2009 China continued to hold licenses to produce Russian aircraft and components, which included previously confidential provisions concerning intellectual property.
 The original licence did not officially include carrier-capable aircraft (e.g. Sukhoi Su-33) or variants (e.g. Shenyang J-15).

 By 2015, J-11s were upgraded with Chinese-made missile approach warning systems (MAWS).
 Unconfirmed upgrades included improved cockpit displays, and fire control systems for R-77 or PL-10 missiles.